Internet Explorer and Microsoft Edge is not compatible with the payment feature on this site.

 - References (2-3) or up to 3 letters of recommendation

 - Your references should be familiar with you and your practice.

 Applications must be accompanied by a $25 fee.

-- Although artists aged 18 and up are eligible to apply, this program is not suitable for fledgling artists.
+Although this Residency is open to artists age 18 and up, this program is not suitable for fledgling artists.
 The ideal candidate is a mid-career artist or MFA student who is established in their practice and conversant in arts discourse.

 On-campus housing is available for residents participating in Summer programs.
 Visit our Housing page for more information and instructions on how to apply.